-For the first time, you can officially use a computer mouse with your iPhone, thanks to Apple's new accessibility settings in iOS 13.
-It works for all types of Bluetooth mice, as well as those with wireless receivers.
-Even wired mice will work.
-Test it out in the iOS 13 beta.
+For the first time, you can officially use a computer mouse with your iPhone, thanks to Apple's new Accessibility settings in iOS 13.
+It works for all types of Bluetooth mice, so if you have one, it'll already work.
+Plus, those with wireless receivers and even wired mice are supported by using a USB to Lightning adapter.

 There are many benefits to using a mouse pointer, and the most significant one is because of difficulty using a touchscreen device with your fingers.
 It's particularly tricky using touch when it's hard to accurately tell what you're tapping or if your fingers are relatively large.
 With a mouse, there is no obscurement of the display.